pfink/openhab2-flicbutton/README.md

 # OpenHab 2 Flic Button Binding ** Pre-Alpha **

-OpenHab2 binding for [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci) using the java clientlib by Shortcut Labs.
+OpenHab2 binding for [fliclib-linux-hci](https://github.com/50ButtonsEach/fliclib-linux-hci) using the java clientlib by Shortcut Labs. **Important note: You're currently on the master / development branch.
+If you want to test the latest release (0.1 Pre-Alpha), [please switch to the 0.1 tag](https://github.com/pfink/openhab2-flicbutton/tree/0.1) to see the proper version of the documentation.**

 ## Current Status and ToDo's